CiscoDevNet/opendaylight-setup/README.md

 # opendaylight-setup
 This directory contains setup scripts for ODL.

-Start with a Linux host or VM with git and java installed (at a minimum - ideally mininet, openconnect, pip, pyang etc. too, depending on what features you plan to test).
+Start with a Linux host or VM with git installed (at a minimum).
+Ubuntu 14.04 is recommended.
+You can also choose to use other version of Linux if you wish.
+However, you may want to turn a few scripts such as bin/setup-env to make them work on your version of Linux.

 Installation Instructions:

-0. Setup your local environment with script:

-  bin/setup-env

 1. Clone this repo: